 A cousin of Fried Kway Teow, this dish uses chopped rice cakes instead of flat noodles, which makes it a more difficult dish to do well. while a well-balanced seasoning is a must, not many hawkers are able to fry the flavour into the thick rice cakes which can make it rather bland, but you’re in luck – Burma Road Kway Kak has been doing this for at least two generations, it is the only stall I go to for Kway Kaks.

 An iced dessert, Chendol refers to the signature green noodle-like flour jelly, served over shaved ices doused in gula Melaka (palm sugar syrup) and coconut milk with optional red beans.
-A simple, thirst-quenching, bang of buck cooler for sunny afternoons.
+A simple, thirst-quenching, bang-for-buck cooler for sunny afternoons.
 While one famous stall off Penang Road claims the spotlight, many other stalls do them just as well without the fuss and queue.

 A Chinese pudding made with very soft tofu, have it warm or cold, with a choice of simple syrup (white) or palm sugar syrup (black), an easy crowd-pleaser.

 A 2000-year-old dish, a rice dumpling filled with a variety of ingredients; namely mushroom, chestnut, salted egg and pork, wrapped in bamboo leaves.
 Bachang is popular in many Asian cultures and several varieties exist in Penang alone.
-This is a filling treat, personally I would recommend pairing it with a bowl of warm red bean soup for contrast.
+This is a filling treat, personally I would recommend pairing it with a bowl of warm red bean soup with hints of orange peel for contrast.

 A local favorite – Orchian is a fried oyster omelette with corn starch that gives the egg a slight gooeyness.
 This a little harder to come by these days, a good orchian is when the fresh oysters and fried together with the egg to combine both flavors.
 Outside of Penang, many often add pre-cooked oysters after the egg, which is unfortunate.